AleixCas95/Game-Pillars/README.md

 Once we know about what the ideal game pillars are, we can define __what could be bad game pillars__ and how to solve them:

-Basing your game with __"it will be just another game"__, it must be a game that makes its own name.
-Your game must be unique, make players remember your game for several reasons, like the gameplay, the mechanics, the history, some factor/s that makes your game special.
+1. Basing your game with __"it will be just another game"__.
+It must be a game that makes its own name.
+Your game must be unique, make players remember it for several reasons, like the gameplay, the mechanics, the history, or other factor/s that makes it special.

 The __game must be fun__, a game that makes players feel bored and out of the game can't be a good pillar to be based on.
-Although, saying that your game will be fun is not enought, words are words and people can not be based on words.
-For that fact, make sure that the concepts starts with an unique and basic base and you have proven that they work.
+Although, saying that your game will be fun is not enough, words are words and people can not be based them.
+For that reason, make sure that the concepts start with an unique and basic base that you have proven that they work.

 __Simplify your ideas__, your game pillars can not be extended concepts that people takes its like a start, like "make a good UI", start with "create a functional UI" and move on from there.

 __Expose your ideas__, make sure that all the members of your team understand what to do and what is the concept.
-Don't let people work withouth a clear or basic idea of what they should do or what are they doing every moment of the process.
+Don't let people work without a clear or basic idea of what they should do or what are they doing every moment of the process.

-Don't make concepts like __"it would be cool if the players flys"__, if the answer to why is, "because yes, or because it would be cool" do not take it as a good example to: how base your game on.
+Don't make concepts like __"it would be cool if the players could flys"__, if the answer to this is just, "because it would be cool" do not take it as a good example to: how base your game on.

 ![](https://github.com/AleixCas95/Game-Pillars/blob/master/docs/Diagram.png?raw=true)